appleseedhq/appleseed-maya/docs/source/shaders/material/as_standard_surface.rst

 ^^^^^^^^^^^^^^^^^^^^^^^

 *Transparency*
-    Color transparency.
    Affects the *presence* of an object.
 When transparency is binary (full opaque or full transparent, with no in-between values), appleseed alpha masks should be used instead.

 -----